joric/mtgox-ticker/README.md

 mtgox-ticker
 ============

-Simple MtGox ticker
+Simple MtGox ticker (Firefox Add-on)

-Thanks to http://mtgox.com for sponsoring this project
+Thanks to http://mtgox.com for sponsoring this project!